Shuyib/tool_calling_api/README.md

 - Send airtime to xxxxxxxxxx046 and xxxxxxxxxx524 with an amount of 10 in currency KES
 - Send a message to xxxxxxxxxx046 and xxxxxxxxxx524 with a message "Hello, how are you?", using the username "username".

+## Use cases
+    * Non-Technical User Interfaces: Simplifies the process for non-coders to interact with APIs, making it easier for them to send airtime and messages without needing to understand the underlying code.
+    * Customer Support Automation: Enables customer support teams to quickly send airtime or messages to clients using natural language commands, improving efficiency and response times.
+    * Marketing Campaigns: Facilitates the automation of promotional messages and airtime rewards to customers, enhancing engagement and retention.
+    * Emergency Notifications: Allows rapid dissemination of urgent alerts and notifications to a large number of recipients using simple prompts.
+    * Educational Tools: Provides a practical example for teaching how to integrate APIs with natural language processing, which can be beneficial for coding bootcamps and workshops.

 ## Contributing
 Contributions are welcome.
 If you would like to contribute to the project, you can fork the repository, create a new branch, make your changes and then create a pull request.